SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 ## Which to Use?

 There's not really a correct choice here - both approaches would work and have different advantages.
-In practise, the differences in testability between the different approaches are minimal, since we'd use an automated testbed in `substratum`.
-The tradeoff then is between the approach which has a neat sense of purity - "code first" - and the "functions first" code which more closely matches the type of programs that we are likely to write in future bootstrap stages.
+In practise, the differences in testability between the different approaches are minimal, since we'd use an automated test-bed in `substratum`.
+The trade-off then is between the approach which has a neat sense of purity - "code first" - and the "functions first" code which more closely matches the type of programs that we are likely to write in future bootstrap stages.

 On balance, we choose to go with "functions first".
 Working pragmatically, the only purpose of any given bootstrap step (except the last one!) is to enable the next step in the process.
 Being able to write programs in any given step is a neat distraction, but practically there's little point writing in BB0 when we can do a full bootstrap and use assembly or a high-level language.
 As such, preserving backwards compatibility - while cool - isn't hugely useful, and it's better to prefer a more easy-to-read approach which minimises implicit assumptions.